Lintu3/Raspberry_Project/README.md

 Next up I figured that maybe I could make a automated weather station (still on my mind).
 So I ordered a DHT22 air temperature/moisture sensor and a air pressure sensor (it's still in plastic).
 Now I needed to figure a reliable way to get the data from that sensor and have it stored somewhere.

 First I made the arduino send kinda stupid data to raspberry and have it print it in .csv to store it.
 That worked as expected and I could do a graph from that .csv but I figured that it's not reliable or the correct way to do it.
 So I started figuring how to send large amounts of data with low bandwith from a distance.

-Before that I had the arduino wired to raspberry directly.

 I decided that MQTT-protocol is the way to go.
 I decided to send a JSON message with 3 different kinds of info: soilmoisture/temperature/airmoisture.